-The year 2020 continues to strike a harder blow on the retail industry with the corona pandemic.
+The year 2020 continues to strike a harder blow on the retail industry with the Covid-19 crisis.
 Social distancing means fewer customers passing through brick and mortar stores, and people overall are not eager to spend money during a crisis.

 A recent study by Alvarez & Marsal suggests that half of UK retailers could be wiped out if coronavirus continues.
 Many retailers have already announced administration.
 Debenhams appointed administrators in the hope that it will be able to salvage as many of its UK stores as possible.
 However, its 11 stores in Ireland are expected to shut for good.